angry-tony/A-collection-of-OSS-tools/README.md

 * [Awesome PHP](https://github.com/ziadoz/awesome-php) - Curated list of PHP libraries and resources
 * [bbFTP](http://doc.in2p3.fr/bbftp/) - Uses it's own transfer protocol, optimized for large file transfers
 * [Checkpoint/Restore in Userspace (CRIU)](http://criu.org/Main_Page) - Freeze a process, save it to disk, then resume it later
-* [Codepad](http://codepad.org/) - You paste your code, it spits out a URL, you share it
 * [comm](http://linux.die.net/man/1/comm) - Display lines that two files have in common (eg: the opposite of diff)
 * [conserver](http://www.conserver.com/) - Virtual console server with many features
 * [curlish](https://pythonhosted.org/curlish/) - Improved curl, includes cookie management and OAuth support